Rupert Brooke: Death

 Another friend and war poet, Patrick Shaw-Stewart, assisted at his hurried funeral.
-His grave remains there still, with a monument erected by his friend Stanley Casson, poet and archaeologist, who in 1921 published Rupert Brooke and Skyros, a "quiet essay", illustrated with woodcuts by Phyllis Gardner.
+His grave remains there still, with a monument erected by his friend Stanley Casson, poet and archaeologist, who, in 1921, published Rupert Brooke and Skyros, a "quiet essay", illustrated with woodcuts by Phyllis Gardner.

-Brooke's surviving brother, William Alfred Cotterill Brooke, fell in action on the Western Front on 14 June 1915 as a subaltern with the 1/8th (City of London) of the London Regiment (Post Office Rifles), at the age of 24 years.
-He had been in France on active service for nineteen days before meeting his death.
+Brooke's surviving brother, William Alfred Cotterill Brooke, fell in action on the Western Front on 14 June 1915 as a subaltern with the 1/8th (City of London) of the London Regiment (Post Office Rifles), at the age of 24.
+He had been in France on active service for nineteen days before his death.
 His body was buried in Fosse 7 Military Cemetery (Quality Street), Mazingarbe.

-In July 1917 Field Marshal Edmund Allenby was informed of the death in action of his son Michael Allenby, leading to Allenby's break down in tears in public while he recited a poem by Rupert Brooke.
+In July 1917, Field Marshal Edmund Allenby was informed of the death in action of his son Michael Allenby, leading to Allenby's breakdown in tears in public while he recited a poem by Rupert Brooke.

 Commemorations

 On 11 November 1985, Brooke was among 16 First World War poets commemorated on a slate monument unveiled in Poets' Corner in Westminster Abbey.
-The inscription on the stone was written by a fellow war poet, Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."

+His name is recorded on the village war memorial in Grantchester.

 The wooden cross that marked Brooke's grave on Skyros, which was painted and carved with his name, was removed when a permanent memorial was made there.
 His mother, Mary Ruth Brooke, had the cross brought to Rugby, to the family plot at Clifton Road Cemetery.
 Because of erosion in the open air, it was removed from the cemetery in 2008 and replaced by a more permanent marker.
 The Skyros cross is now at Rugby School with the memorials of other Old Rugbeians.

 The first stanza of "The Dead" is inscribed onto the base of the Royal Naval Division War Memorial in London.

-The Cenotaph in Wellington, New Zealand, has the words from "The Dead","These laid the world away; poured out the red Sweet wine of youth; gave up the years to be Of work and joy, and that unhoped serene, That men call age; and those who would have been, Their sons, they gave, their immortality" inscribed on the pediment.
+The Cenotaph in Wellington, New Zealand, has the words from "The Dead", "These laid the world away; poured out the red/Sweet wine of youth; gave up the years to be/Of work and joy, and that unhoped serene,/That men call age; and those who would have been,/Their sons, they gave, their immortality." inscribed on the pediment.

 In 1988, the sculptor Ivor Roberts-Jones was commissioned to produce a statue of Brooke at Regent Place, a small triangular open space, in his birth town of Rugby, Warwickshire.
 The statue was unveiled by Mary Archer.

-American adventurer Richard Halliburton made preparations for writing a biography of Brooke, meeting his mother and others who had known the poet, and corresponding widely and collecting copious notes, but he died before writing the manuscript.
-Halliburton's notes were used by Arthur Springer to write Red Wine of Youth: A Biography of Rupert Brooke.
+A 2006 portrait statue of Rupert Brooke in army uniform by Paul Day stands in the front garden of The Old Vicarage, Grantchester.

+In 2023, artist Stephen Hopper painted a portrait in oils celebrating Brooke's life and featuring references to his grave on Skyros and his service with the Hood Battalion, part of the 63rd (Royal Naval) Division.
+(See detail on the pencil poised in his hand and the blank sheet of paper, symbolising work unfulfilled).